Git-With-Chris/ESG_Automation_ANZ/README.md

 - Push to the branch (git push origin feature/YourFeature)
 - Open a pull request

+## Acknowledgements

+QueryPDF would not be possible without the contributions of many open source projects:

+- pyPDF
+- pytorch
+- tesseract / pytesseract
+- transformers

+and many others!

 ## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE.txt) file for details.
+This project is licensed under the MIT license.

+It contains code that is copied and adapted from transformers (https://github.com/huggingface/transformers), which is Apache 2.0 licensed.